Can I participate solo?

 Are API credits provided?

-For official evaluation runs, LLM API costs are covered by the organizers as far as possible - no cost to you (except special LLM setup or usage scenarios).
-For development, you use your own API keys.
-Cerebras Track participants use the Cerebras free tier.
+For official evaluation runs, LLM API costs are covered by the organizers as far as possible - no cost to you except special LLM setup or usage scenarios.
+For development, you normally use your own API keys.
+Free personal Cerebras accounts can have strict limits; Cerebras will provide increased rate limits for the competition compared with a free personal account, with access details to follow soon.

 How is the hidden test set protected?